noinarisak/okta-terraform-demo/README.md

 ### Tools

-Terreform CLI instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html) but since Okta Provider is still *Community* stage the binary will not automatically be pulled in by `terraform` cli like aws, gcp, etc.
+Terreform CLI instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html) but since Okta Provider is still *Community* stage the binary will NOT automatically be pulled in by `terraform` cli like aws, gcp, etc.

 Okta Provider instructions:
-* WARNING: `terraform
+* WARNING: `terraform` cli  must be installed.
+*

 ### Setup Steps
 Setup developer Okta Org and create a API Token.